 Because of limited supply, the CLC's laptops are not available for general loaning purposes during exam period, including to students who do not own a laptop or are Mac users.
 However, if you have exceptional circumstances that you believe justify borrowing a laptop for an exam, please contact Dean Sowle.

 Return to top of page

-Help Desk Ticket Tracking System (Numara Footprints).
-The help desk software has greatly improved the way requests for assistance (i.e. “tickets”) are managed and tracked in order for the CLC to provide better service to our community.
+On Friday, March 30, 2007 the Center for Law and Computers (CLC) will begin using a new Help Desk Ticket Tracking System (Numara Footprints).
+This help desk software should greatly improve the way requests for assistance (i.e. “tickets”) are managed and tracked in order for the CLC to provide better service to our community.

 You will be able to check the status of your ticket on-line through the web.

 You will also be able to add additional information to your original requests on-line through the web.